Why 2 World Trade Center is not Built as of September 2025

 Despite these concerns, construction on the World Trade Center site began in 1968 and ended in 1973.
 However, PANYNJ would not become profitable until the 1980s.

-To make matters worse, the Port Authority was found negligent in a lawsuit against the survivors of the February 1993 attack on the site.
+Even worse, the Port Authority was found negligent in a lawsuit against the survivors of the February 1993 attack.
 They were accused of not making the necessary security upgrades that could have prevented the attack.

-To piggyback on the profitability issue, I want to mention that the new World Trade Center site is not profitable so far.
-Part of the reason is that it still needs to be finished.
-However, the currently completed buildings on the site generate less revenue than anticipated.
+To piggyback on the profitability issue, the new World Trade Center site has not been profitable so far.
+Part of the reason is that it is still unfinished.
+However, the currently completed buildings on the site are generating less revenue than anticipated.

 Silverstein Properties